Earl St. John: Impact

 However, when Bryan Forbes ran EMI Films he said he was influenced by Earl St. John and would find "myself thinking, 'How would Earl have handled this situation?'".
 He called him:

 That enigmatic quasi-Englishman who convinced most strangers that he was a distinguished member of the aristocracy, whereas his apparent title sprang from the same line as Duke Ellington and King Vidor.
 Earl was a survivor.
 Frequently out of favour with the higher echelons, he stepped into the wings on several occasions to allow more flashy luminaries to occupy the stage.
 And when they departed to scant applause, as depart they inevitably did, there was Earl, unruffled and word perfect, to resume a familiar role.
 I certainly owe him more than one debt of gratitude, for in later years he gave me my first chance at direction.
 And when eventually I occupied a similar position at EMI, I often found myself thinking, how would Earl have handled this situation?
 He loved films, even bad films, and now when the industry is mostly in the control of men who treat films as just another commodity... one realizes what a giant Earl was."

 Earl St. John had an at times difficult relationship with Dirk Bogarde but he cast Bogarde in Doctor in the House, which made him a big star, and suggested him for the lead in Victim.

+Val Guest recalled "it was a bit disturbing at first, when you went to see Earl he was always in his office in full make-up.
+He used to wear pancake all the time."

+Filmink magazine argued "possibly, Earl St John made a greater contribution to Rank (and British cinema) than is commonly realised... he still would have inevitably wielded considerable influence" and he "seems to have been universally liked, though not necessarily respected."
+The magazine went on to say:

+St John was an unusual mogul.
+It can’t have been easy running Rank with John Davis lurking about...
+Still, under St John, Rank managed to turn out some popular comedies and war films, did try to expand its range, and some of its films were very good.
+St John’s record is… okay.
+He was not the executive that Rank really needed – which was someone like Ted Black...
+But then it was unlikely that Ted Black would have survived at Rank under Davis.
+And St John had a far better strike rate than the heads of production at Rank who followed him such as Freddie Thomas and Tony Williams.